eliasakesson/Trasmak-UF/README.md

 Träsmak UF is a ecommerce website combined with a custom design tool built with Next.js, Firebase and Stripe, hosted on Vercel.
 It is built for the company Träsmak UF, a company that lets the user design and order custom wooden trays.

 The frontend features:

-* A custom design tool, where the user can customize and design a wooden tray with images and text
+-   A custom design tool, where the user can customize and design a wooden tray with images and text
-* Authentication & User saved designs
+-   Authentication & User saved designs
-* Dynamic product ratings
+-   Dynamic product ratings
-* Custom design generation & Design templates
+-   Custom design generation & Design templates

 The backend features:

-* Stripe for payments
+-   Stripe for payments
-* Firebase for authentication, database and storage
+-   Firebase for authentication, database and storage
-* REST API for communicating between the frontend and backend
+-   REST API for communicating between the frontend and backend
-* Google Analytics is used for tracking user data
+-   Vercel hosting and analytics

 <p align="right">(<a href="#readme-top">back to top</a>)</p>